jaspector

 All construction, alterations, additions, and change-of-use projects that must comply with 815 KAR 7:120 (Kentucky Building Code) or 815 KAR 7:125 (Kentucky Residential Code) as adopted by the county ordinance (2024-04-11-I effective May 9, 2024).

-Typical processing time is Not stated in the public notice or ordinance; contact the Judge/Executive's office for current review timing..
+Building permit processing times in unincorporated Clinton County, KY typically run Not stated in the public notice or ordinance; contact the Judge/Executive's office for current review timing..
+Timelines can vary based on project complexity and current department workload.